Dr Jay Shetty

 Enterovirus CNS infection

 I am involved in looking at the enterovirus CNS infection spectrum and in particular interested in EV D68 associated Acute Flaccid Paralysis.
-I am currently part of European Collaboration to study EV D68 infections.
+I am currently part of European Collaboration to study EV D68 infections and with Public Health England in their review of Acute Flaccid Paralysis.

 Treatment of Neuro-inflammatory disorders

-Clinical trials for the treatment of Paediatric MS, Encephalitis and other rare conditions.
+Clinical trials for the treatment of Paediatric Multiple Sclerosis, Encephalitis, Dyskinetic Cerebral Palsy and other rare conditions.
 There are limited treatment options in children with these rare conditions and I am actively participating in clinical trials with newer treatment options.
+I am delighted to be working with Professor Yanick Crow in providing clinical input for the future trials.

 Sources of Funding

 - 2015-2022: Novartis.
 A double-blind, randomized, multicentre, active controlled study to evaluate the safety and efficacy of fingolimod administered orally once daily versus interferon β-1a i.m. once weekly in pediatric patients with multiple sclerosis.
-Role: Principle Investigator.
+Role: UK Chief Investigator.

 - 2017-2019: Action Medical Research & RS Macdonald Charitable Trust.
 Investigation of sleep quality and prevalence of sleep-disordered breathing in children and young people with epilepsy.
 Role: Co-Investigator.